-Options 1 and 2 both create equity between the current entertainment exemption for recorded ambient music, and ambient music performed live by musicians (or any other performance conducted at ambient volume levels).
+As indicated previously, options 1 and 2 both create equity between the current entertainment exemption for recorded ambient music, and ambient music performed live by musicians (or any other performance conducted at ambient volume levels).
 By creating a separate, defined category for ambient entertainment establishments, there would no longer be the need for an exception to the definition of entertainment establishment.
 Further, the revocation of a revocable permit as outlined in option 1 and issuance of a violation and fine, for option 2, would penalize rogue or bad operators ultimately resulting in the loss of the permit or a business's ambient entertainment BTR in a relatively short period of time.
 These enforcement mechanisms would be separate and apart from the more severe measure of revoking the business's BTR and shutting the entire establishment down.

-Finally, the item sponsor has indicated that an opt out for any of the options noted above will be considered for those areas of the city that currently prohibit entertainment.
+Finally, the item sponsor has indicated that an opportunity for a neighborhood to opt out of any of the options noted above will be considered for those areas of the City that currently prohibit entertainment.
 This can be done legislatively, by excluding the affected areas from the different options noted above.
-In order for those areas that currently allow for entertainment, but with a mandatory CUP review regardless of occupational content (eg the west side of Alton Road), additional legislative changes can be explored.
+In order for those areas that currently allow for entertainment, but with a mandatory CUP review regardless of occupational content (e.g., the west side of Alton Road), additional legislative changes can be explored.

-SUMMARY
+SUMMARY/UPDATE